How 3D Printing can Assist those with Disabilities•

 Believe it or not, researchers have actually found a way to print out 3D art that is filled with braille.
 This way, those who cannot see have a better way to interact with the visual world, instead of relying on others or an audio guide to describe what is being seen.

-Let’s take a look at this Mona Lisa artwork in which a 3D printer was used to print out a three-dimensional version of the Mona Lisa, giving those who have visual impairment a chance to sense and feel artwork with their hands.
+A 3D printer was used to print out a three-dimensional version of the Mona Lisa, giving those who have visual impairment a chance to sense and feel artwork with their hands.
 Touching artwork directly usually is forbidden, but museums can use this technology as a way to have a positive experience while visiting art museums.
+To learn more about how 3D printing can be used in art, please click here.

 3D Printed Storybooks